 Finding time for yourself besides work might be hard when you’re always in the loop of calls and managing your team.
 We can’t just turn off overthinking but dedicating a few hours to yourself won’t make the world stop spinning.
 In order to be in a good emotional condition, don’t resign from your passions or spend time with your peers and loved ones.

 If you want to develop your skills besides the office, see what works best for you.
 If learning through reading makes you stressed, try to find webinars, podcasts, or other forms – whatever will keep you going, without putting too much pressure on you.

-The scientists proved that handwriting can reduce stress levels and help your brain with loosening up.
+Scientists proved that handwriting can reduce stress levels and help your brain with loosening up.
 In the digital era, it’s easier to use a mobile to make notes, but nothing compares to a pen and paper.
-Handwriting forces us to slow down, mind our words, and thus – sharpens the brain without tension.
+Handwriting forces us to slow down, and mind our words, and thus – sharpens the brain without tension.

 That’s why the gratitude journal was designed.
 According to the research, spending just 15 minutes each evening on writing down what you’re thankful for enhances your sleep.
 If you’re not a fan of journaling, try drawing in the coloring book.
 The market is flooded with them nowadays and offers adult versions – so it’s not just a childish fantasy.

 Empower your Call Center agents with 100+ power words.